datachainlab/cross/README.md

 1. Safety for general blockchain transactions
 2. Liveness against malicious coordinators

 We use Two-phase locking protocol to achieve 1.
-Therefore, Contract state machine must have Lock and Unlock state.
+Therefore, Contract state machine must have "Lock" and "Unlock" state.

 It is known that 2PC can be a blocking protocol when Coordinator fails.
 Therefore, in order to achieve 2, we use a blockchain network that executes BFT consensus as a coordinator.

 To achieve Cross-chain transaction, we implemented above requirements.
 2PC execution flow of Cross-chain transaction is shown below.
 Note that the number of participants is 3(A,B,C) and Coordinator is not included in Participants.

 ![cross-flow](./docs/images/cross-flow.png "cross-flow")

+## Future work

+Currently, Contract layer supports only Golang, but there is plan to support EVM in future.
+This will bring not only scaling, but also interoperability to existing smart contract that is developed as Ethereum contracts.

+## Q&A

+- Q. Are there any blocking case during an execution of Atomic commit?
+- A. No. But our protocol requires some assumptions.
+They are here:
+    1. Many assumptions required by [IBC](https://github.com/cosmos/ics/tree/master/spec)
+    1. Any [relayers](https://github.com/cosmos/ics/tree/master/spec/ics-018-relayer-algorithms) work as expected.

+## TODO

+- [ ] Implement CLI commands
+- [ ] Create e2e tests using [relayer](https://github.com/cosmos/relayer)

 ## Maintainers